PAL: PAL vs. NTSC

 Outside of film and TV broadcasts, the differences in both formats in the context of video games were quite dramatic.
 For comparison, the NTSC standard is 60 fields/30 frames per second while PAL is 50 fields/25 frames per second.
 To avoid timing problems or unfeasible code changes, games were slowed down by approximately 16.7%.
 This has led to games ported over to PAL regions being historically known for their inferior speed and frame rates compared to their NTSC counterparts, especially when they are not properly optimized for PAL standards.

-Full motion video rendered and encoded at 30 frames per second by the Japanese/US (NTSC) developers were often down-sampled to 25 frames per second or considered to be 50 frames per second video for PAL release—usually by means of 3:2 pull-down, resulting in motion judder.
+Full-motion video rendered and encoded at 30 frames per second by the Japanese/US (NTSC) developers was often down-sampled to 25 frames per second or considered to be 50 frames per second video for PAL release—usually by means of 3:2 pull down, resulting in motion judder.
 In addition, the increased resolution of PAL was often not utilised at all during conversion, creating a pseudo-letterbox effect with borders on the top and bottom of the screen, looking similar to 14:9 letterbox.
 This leaves the graphics with a slightly squashed look due to an incorrect aspect ratio caused by the borders.

 These practices above were especially prevalent during the 8-bit and 16-bit eras of video games when 2D graphics was the standard.
 Games with an emphasis on speed such as the original Sonic the Hedgehog for the Sega Genesis (Mega Drive) suffered in their PAL incarnations.

 Beginning with the sixth generation of video games, game consoles started to offer true 60 Hz modes in games ported to PAL regions.
 The Dreamcast was the first to offer a true "PAL 60" mode, and many games made for the system in PAL regions were closely on-par with their NTSC counterparts in terms of speed and frame rates using "PAL 60" modes.
 Other consoles such as the Xbox and GameCube followed suit, implementing "PAL 60" modes in games made for the region as well.
 The only lone exception was the PlayStation 2, which did not have a native "PAL 60" mode and games ported over to the region were often (but not always) running in 50 Hz modes.
 PAL region games supporting 60 Hz modes for the PlayStation 2 also require a display with NTSC output unless RGB or component connections are used, since these allowed for colour outputs without the need for NTSC or PAL colour encoding.
 Otherwise, the games would display in monochrome on PAL-only displays.

 These problems above are less prevalent in Brazil with the PAL-M standard used in that region, since its video system uses an identical number of visible lines and refresh rate as NTSC but with a slightly different colour encoding frequency based on PAL, modified for use with the CCIR System M broadcast television system.